-Northern lights Borgarnes tonight
+Northern lights in Borgarnes tonight

 7-day outlook for Borgarnes